 Reading business books to discover new ideas

-So this week we want to share some of the more interesting ideas we came across.
+And we thought this week we’d share some of the more interesting ideas we’ve come across.
 Ideas you could use in your business.

 Creativity, Inc. - Ed Catmull

-We have to confess we’re big fans of Pixar.
-We recently read Creatvity, Inc. by Ed Catmull, one of the co-founders of Pixar, which gave a great inside view on their business and culture.
+We’re big fans of the Pixar business.
+We recently read Creatvity, Inc. by Ed Catmull, one of its co-founders.
+A fun read giving a great inside view on their business and culture.

 After all, how do you creatively tell the story of a company considered one of the world’s best at creative storytelling?

 Well of course, it does it by telling a great story.
-Lots of great stories about Pixar in fact.
+In fact, lots of great stories about Pixar.

 How they work.
 How the teams and leaders interact with each other.
-The processes, the environment and the way they do things.
-Many practical tips you could take into any business to improve creativity.
+Their processes, environment and how they do things.
+Many practical tips you could apply to any business to improve creativity.

-We especially recommend the chapter on “Fear and Failure”.
+We especially like the chapter on “Fear and Failure”.

 The Pixar Brains Trust